adamantii/awesome-objection-lol/README.md

 # awesome-objection-lol
-A list of public objection.lol-related projects and resources.
+A ~~curated~~ list of public objection.lol-related projects and resources.

 Contributions are most welcome.
 You can create an issue or pull request to add to the list.